 The trails of Lamington National Park

 If you’re a new-to-hiking kinda traveller consider Lamington National Park your crèche.
 There are over 160km of tracks up here, ranging from class 1-5 depending on your appetite for adventure.

 For something fully paved, but not so short you’ll wonder why you bothered putting your walking shoes on, try the Centenary Track, which takes 30 minutes to complete.
 It leaves from the Green Mountains carpark and connects with the Python Rock and Morans Falls tracks if you’re on a roll and want to go a little further.

-For a path to a photo opportunity, take the 4.6km return walk from O’Reilly’s Rainforest Retreat to Morans Falls, a waterfall with the kind of framing photographers hike in the wee hours of the morning to capture at its best.
+Looking for a path to a photo opportunity?
+Take the 4.6km return walk from O’Reilly’s Rainforest Retreat to Morans Falls, a waterfall with the kind of framing photographers hike in the wee hours of the morning to capture at its best.
 Think cascading waterfall at the front, mountain ranges out the back.

 To dial up the action a smidge, we recommend the Box Forest Circuit, which starts from the O’Reilly’s carpark, returning 10.9km later.
 You’ll need four hours up your sleeve for this… or longer if you like to stop and smell the roses (or ferns in this instance).

 For more experienced hikers, it’s all about the Border Track which connects the two sections of the park, Binna Burra and Green Mountains.
 It’s 21.4km one way, so you’ll want to have arranged someone to collect you at the other end, that’s for sure.